Photo Dojo: Reception

 Since its release, Photo Dojo has received mixed reviews.
 It holds an aggregate score of 72/100 and 73.20% at Metacritic and GameRankings respectively.
 IGN praised it as being a "wonderfully simple, engaging, and absolutely hilarious experience", though bemoaning the fact that players cannot share their creations.
 Despite complaints over the lack of Wireless Play in multiplayer, Wiiloveit.com thought the game contained "rich possibilities for ... hilarity" amongst family and friends.
 Official Nintendo Magazine UK described it as "daft, clever, simple and cheap", adding that they want to see more DSiWare titles that are like that.
 Nintendo Life described its versatility and use of the DSi's functions as being superb, and all of its features are enough for them to forgive the lack of gameplay modes and simplicity.
 NGamer was less thrilled with the product, describing it as being a throwaway title, though a funny one.
-Cheat Code Central described it as being of fair quality, describing the photo-taking function as being very intuitive, and that anyone looking for a serious fighter will be disappointed.
 Vandal Online stated that while it may be enjoyable for some, it should not be purchased for the fighting game portion.